 The whole deal is done in seconds and the offices can be found in most cities across the country.
 The only thing you should pay attention to is the fluctuating rate of foreign currency exchange.

 Due to an ongoing devaluation trend, the Iranian rial has lost a big part of its foreign exchange value in recent years.
 The exchange rate is also fluctuating constantly.
 There are two rates for foreign currency exchange in Iran.
 The first is the official rate announced by the government in the beginning of each working day.
 This is a subsidized rate and is mainly used for financing trade with other countries.

 The second rate (and the one you should know) is the free market rate which is used in the money exchange offices.
 The market rate is not a fixed one but you will not find big differences between rates offered by exchange offices.

 There are some websites that you can visit to know the live rates for currency exchange in the Iranian market.
 Although they are not always precise, these rates can help you get a fair deal.

 Using Credit/Debit Cards in Iran

 Credit/Debit cards are not an option in Iran.
 Cash machines (ATMs) are not connected to the international banking system and that could be a real challenge for many of foreign visitors.
 Therefore, you will need to carry enough cash with yourself to pay your travel costs.
-There are, however, some kinds of prepaid debit cards which you can obtain upon your arrival to avoid carrying a large sum of money everywhere you go.
+There are, however, some kinds of prepaid travel cards which you can obtain upon your arrival to avoid carrying a large sum of money everywhere you go.
 It is generally safer and more convenient than using cash.
-These tourist debit cards are connected to Iran’s domestic banking system which operates a nation-wide network of ATMs.
+These tourist travel cards are connected to Iran’s domestic banking system which operates a nation-wide network of ATMs.